djrlj694/Makefile-Xcode/.make/GLOSSARY.md

 An internal variable is one that is intended to:

 1. Have a value that depends on other variables, shell commands, etc. in its definition;
-2. Be set within a makefile (e.g., "Makefile") or an "include"-ed file.
+2. Be set within a makefile (e.g., `Makefile`) or an `include`-ed file.

-It is typically defined using the "=" assignment operator to "recursively" expand its right-hand side -- i.e., defer evaluation until the variable is used.
+It is typically defined using the `=` assignment operator to "recursively" expand its right-hand side -- i.e., defer evaluation until the variable is used.

 By convention, internal variables use lowercase, underscore-separated words for names.